al1brn/geonodes/README.md

 Named attributes can be stored using `store_named_attribute` or its short version `store`.
 These methods must be called on a domain, such as in `Mesh.points.store("A Named Int", 1)`.

-One can also uses the named attribute property syntax which creates a named attribute for a property starting by underscore '_' followed by a capital letter: `Mesh.points._A_Named_Int = 1` is equivalent to `Mesh.points.store("A Named Int", 1)`.
+One can also uses the named attribute property syntax which creates a named attribute for a property starting by a capital
+letter: `Mesh.points.A_Named_Int = 1` is equivalent to `Mesh.points.store("A Named Int", 1)`.

 > [!IMPORTANT]
 > To avoid names collision, the named attribute ***MUST*** start with a capital letter.
-> Except the first one, underscore chars are replaced by spaces in the stored name.
+> Underscore chars are replaced by spaces in the stored name.

 Reading a named attribute is done using the class constructor `NamedAttribute`, or its short version `Named`.
 For instance, reading a Vector named "Direction" is done with `Vector.Named("Direction")`.